bitlogik/pyWalletConnect/README.md

 `.get_message()`
 Get a RPC call message from the internal waiting list. pyWalletConnect maintains an internal pool of received request messages from the dapp.
 And this get_message method pops out a message in a FIFO manner : the first method call provides the oldest (first) received message.
 It can be used like a pump : call *get_message()* until an empty response.
 Because it reads a message from the receiving bucket one by one.
+This needs to be called periodically because this triggers the auto reconnection (When the WebSocket is abrubtly disconnected by the relay).
 Return : (RPCid, method, params) or (None, "", []) when no data were received since the last call (or from the initial session connection).
 Non-blocking, so always returns immediately.